Quantum nonlocality: Nonlocal hidden variable models with a finite propagation speed

-The work of Bancal et al. generalizes Bell's result by proving that correlations achievable in quantum theory are also incompatible with a large class of superluminal hidden variable models.
-In this framework, faster-than-light signaling is precluded.
-However, the choice of settings of one party can influence hidden variables at another party's distant location, if there is enough time for a superluminal influence (of finite, but otherwise unknown speed) to propagate from one point to the other.
+The work of Bancal et al. studies whether influences that propagate at a finite speed (possibly superluminal) can explain quantum correlations.
+In the case of a bipartite experiment, even if no signalling is allowed, the correlations can always be explained by a finite, but superluminal, hidden influence.
 In this scenario, any bipartite experiment revealing Bell nonlocality can just provide lower bounds on the hidden influence's propagation speed.
-Quantum experiments with three or more parties can, nonetheless, disprove all such non-local hidden variable models.
+However, certain experiments with three or more parties will either result in signalling (i.e. the influences cannot be hidden anymore) or rule out all finite speed causal influences explaining quantum correlations.

-Analogs of Bell’s theorem in more complicated causal structures
+Analogs of Bell's theorem in more complicated causal structures

 The random variables measured in a general experiment can depend on each other in complicated ways.
 In the field of causal inference, such dependencies are represented via Bayesian networks: directed acyclic graphs where each node represents a variable and an edge from a variable to another signifies that the former influences the latter and not otherwise, see the figure.

 In a standard bipartite Bell experiment, Alice's (Bob's) setting $x$ ($y$), together with her (his) local variable $\lambda_A$ ($\lambda_B$), influence her (his) local outcome $a$ ($b$).
 Bell's theorem can thus be interpreted as a separation between the quantum and classical predictions in a type of causal structures with just one hidden node $(\lambda_A,\lambda_B)$.
 Similar separations have been established in other types of causal structures.
 The characterization of the boundaries for classical correlations in such extended Bell scenarios is challenging, but there exist complete practical computational methods to achieve it.